gnzlbg/slice_deque/readme.md

 * your ring-buffer's are very small,

 then by using [`SliceDeque`] you might be trading memory for performance.
-Whether this is worth it will depend on your application.
+Also,

+* your application has many short-lived ring-buffers,

+the cost of the system calls required to set up and grow the [`SliceDeque`]s might not be amortized by your application.
+Whether any of these trade-offs are worth it or not is application dependent, so don't take my word for it: measure.

 ## How it works